VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

   Lab 3, rectifiers and smoothing.
 Again pretty lame.
 Didn't even talk about active rectifiers, switch mode PSUs or anything.
 Just your normal full bridge rectifier

-  Lab 4 & 5, finaly hitting something non-trival: Transistors, and basic amplifer circuits.
+  Lab 4 & 5, finally hitting something non-trivial: Transistors, and basic amplifier circuits.
 This would have been fine, except the labs were written to be exceptionally confusing.
 Good times.

   Finally, Lab 7, the only mildly well written one, was about active filters.
 It was fine.

-  Then, there was a finaly project.
-Only, due to the poor planning of the Instructor and Lab TAs (if it weren't already evidant by the lack of labs 6 & 8) there was only two weeks to do it and it was during finals week.
-Fortuanately, they let me count my already mostly-done work modding a Behringer TD-3 synthesiser, but this was just following a guide, so it was a bit weird to count.
+  Then, there was a finally project.
+Only, due to the poor planning of the Instructor and Lab TAs (if it weren't already evident by the lack of labs 6 & 8) there was only two weeks to do it and it was during finals week.
+Fortuanately, they let me count my already mostly-done work modding a Behringer TD-3 synthesizer, but this was just following a guide, so it was a bit weird to count.

 * Linear Control Systems

   This class was half online and half in person.
 The biggest problems with it were pacing and MatLab.
-The beggining of the class was ungodly slow, then the latter half went so fast as to try to cover state-space in a week.
+The beginning of the class was ungodly slow, then the latter half went so fast as to try to cover state-space in a week.
 Not ideal.
-The MatLab would have been fine, except that it was assumed we were all already profient in MatLab, while no of us were.
+The MatLab would have been fine, except that it was assumed we were all already proficient in MatLab, while no of us were.

-  Fortuantely, the professor was very accomodating and largely made up for the issuses.
+  Fortunately, the professor was very accommodating and largely made up for the issuses.

 * Communication Systems

-  Should have been called **Analog** Communitacion Systems, as digital was *almost* entirely ignored.
+  Should have been called **Analog** Communication Systems, as digital was *almost* entirely ignored.
 Still, I learned a lot about the actual math of FM and AM transmission and how to quantify signal quality.
 Tests were written to be tricky in a way that those good at doing pencil and paper math quickly dominated those that actually understood the theory, which bothers me.

 * Digital Signal Processing

   All the Matlab.
 Matlab everywhere.
 This class went well, professor was great.
 Focused mostly on filters and the FFT.
-No envelope generation or oscilattors here.
+No envelope generation or oscillators here.
 Still, pretty neat.

 * Capstone Ⅰ